CBeck96/AOO_Dementia/README.md

 # Age of onset with Dementia as an example (AOO_Dementia)
-This is a github repository for the code used for the analysis conducted in the paper: "A New Method for Calculating the Mean Age of Onset in the Presence of Competing Risks and Censoring: Usiing Dementia as an Example" published in YYYYYY.
+This is a github repository for the code used for the analysis conducted in the paper: "A New Method for Calculating the Mean Age of Onset in the Presence of Competing Risks and Censoring: Using Dementia as an Example" published in YYYYYY.
 [Paper]()

 ## Functions